Report: Police in Uvalde had rifles earlier than known

 A legislative committee looking at law enforcement response completed another day of closed-door hearings in Uvalde on Monday.

-State Rep. Dustin Burrows, who is chairing the committee investigating the shooting at Robb Elementary School in Uvalde, had said at the start of the day's session that the panel would hear more witness testimony from the Uvalde Police Department, as well as from another officer from the school district police and a member of the Texas Department of Public Safety.
+State Rep. Dustin Burrows, who is chairing the committee investigating the school shooting, had said at the start of the day's session that the panel would hear more witness testimony from the Uvalde Police Department, as well as from another officer from the school district police and a member of the Texas Department of Public Safety.

 After Burrows' opening statements during the committee hearing in Uvalde, the committee went into executive session, blocking the public from hearing witness testimony.
 Burrows did not immediately emerge from the executive session Monday afternoon to make a statement on the day's testimony.